Six ways to glam up your front door on a budget

 The first thing anyone sees when they approach your home is your front door and a smart, inviting entrance will help make a good first impression.
 A simple paint job and a few new hardware pieces is often all it takes to freshen up a tired doorway, so it's totally doable even if you're working on a budget.

-To help you make your front door dazzle, we’ve put together six of the best ways to embellish your entrance:
+To help you make your front door dazzle, we’ve put together six of the best ways to embellish your entrance.
+And for wallet-friendly ideas for the rest of your home, check out our tips for decorating on a budget.

 1. Lick of paint

 This is an obvious one!
-A fresh coat of paint is the number one way to renew the entrance to your home.
+A fresh coat of chalk paint is the number one way to renew the entrance to your home.
 This forest green shade from Annie Sloan is a bold colour that will add drama to your front door.
 If you’re not into dark and moody shades however, then a pastel or classic tone, such as lavender or dove grey, will look just as smart.
+If you're struggling to think of what shade is best for you and your home, be sure to check out our guide to the best front door colours - it details the meaning of each front door colour and has plenty of decorating ideas to inspire you!

 Choosing a door colour - expert advice